Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

-If you wish to pay childcare costs from your company account, then there are two ways to do so; either via a voucher scheme or through a direct agreement with a childcare provider, both of which are explained below:
+If you want to pay for childcare costs through your limited company bank account, this can qualify for exemption from tax and National Insurance contributions.
+There are two ways you can do this: through a voucher scheme or through a direct agreement with a childcare provider.

-- Childcare assistance can only be redeemed through registered childcare providers
+• Childcare assistance can only be redeemed through registered childcare providers

-- Payments made for school fees
+• Payments made for school fees

-- Registered childminders, play schemes and nurseries
+• Registered childminders, play schemes and nurseries

-- Out-of-hours clubs which are run on school premises by a school or local authority
+• Out-of-hours clubs which are run on school premises by a school or local authority

-- Childcare schemes run by approved providers
+• Childcare schemes run by approved providers

 Any business that participates in the childcare scheme will need to keep full records to demonstrate that all the conditions have been met, which should include:

-- The name of the child and their date of birth
+• The name of the child and their date of birth

-- Full details of the childcare provider, including their registration or approval number
+• Full details of the childcare provider, including their registration or approval number

 • The expiry date of their approval

 When a company determines how much childcare they can provide but still qualify for tax relief, there are a number of factors to be taken into account, with the most significant being the date on which the employee joined the company’s childcare scheme.

-If the employee joined the scheme on or after the 6th of April 2011, then the amount of childcare that their employee can pay for will depend on their basic earnings, as relief is restricted for those who pay the higher or additional rates of tax.
+If the employee joined the scheme on or after the 6th April 2011, the amount of childcare that their employee can pay for will depend on their basic earnings, as relief is restricted for those who pay the higher or additional rates of tax.

 When does the employer have to carry out the basic earnings assessment?

-Since the 6th of April 2011, any employee who wants to join an employer’s childcare scheme will need to have a basic earnings assessment carried out at the point where they join and then annually at the start of every tax year.
+Since the 6th April 2011, any employee who wants to join an employer’s childcare scheme will need to have a basic earnings assessment carried out at the point where they join and then annually at the start of every tax year.
 This assessment then applies for the whole of that tax year, but it cannot be deferred until the employee’s P11D form is complete with the final information on their taxable benefits – you have to base it on the information available at the start of the tax year.

-- Basic pay
+• Basic pay

-- Bonuses, whether contractual or agreed
+• Bonuses, whether contractual or agreed

-- Regional allowances such as London weighting
+• Regional allowances such as London weighting

-- Taxable benefits
+• Taxable benefits

 • Shift allowances

-- Performance related bonuses or those which are discretional
+• Performance related bonuses or those which are discretional

-- Payments for overtime
+• Payments for overtime

-- Benefits which are already exempt from tax such as pension contributions
+• Benefits which are already exempt from tax such as pension contributions

 The guidance provided by HMRC does not specify how dividends should be treated in this situation, so it is reasonable to assume that they are not included in the calculation because they are generally not considered to be a form of remuneration.